Sexual Misconduct Policy

 Questions or comments related to this publication should be directed to Dr. Carol Disque, Title IX Coordinator, Vice President of Student Success, Gee Building 126, 336-506-4138, Carol.Disque@alamancecc.edu.

-An anonymous report of sexual misconduct is not considered a complaint under this policy.
-However, the College will attempt to perform an inquiry as to any anonymous report received.
 A third party complaint, made on behalf of someone else who has been the victim of sexual misconduct/harassment/violence, will be investigated by ACC.
 Complainants should be aware it may be difficult to keep the victim’s identity confidential during the investigation because of the circumstances of the charge.

 Those who make complaints or otherwise participate in investigative and/or disciplinary processes under this policy are protected from retaliatory acts.
 No employee or student may engage in interference, coercion, restraint, or reprisal against any person alleging sexual misconduct.
 Perpetrators of retaliation will face disciplinary action.
 Likewise, claims of sexual misconduct that are substantiated as malicious or frivolous may result in disciplinary action against the instigator.

 The complainant has the right to end an informal resolution process at any time and pursue formal resolution.

 - Confidential consultation with the Title IX Coordinator or designee for support, information, and/or exploration of possible actions.

 - Confidential counseling and referral: “Counselors/advisors” as designated in this policy may counsel a student confidentially to provide support, information, referral, and/or exploration of possible actions.